 10. Breeding is a frequent part of walrus life

-At about five months old, calves are strong enough to dive and feed on benthic organisms.
+At about five months old, walrus calves are strong enough to dive and feed on benthic organisms.
 Nine months after giving birth, female walruses mate again.

-Breeding takes place over the months of December and January, during which time males show off to females along the ice edges.
+Breeding takes place over the months of December and January, during which time male walruses show off to females along the ice edges.
 Males defend these small pieces of territory, performing vocal and visual displays to attract walrus females.

-- Male walruses can reach 3 – 3.5 meters long (9.84 – 11.48 feet) and weigh around 1,500 kg (3,306 pounds), while females usually grow to 2.5 meters long (8.2 feet) and weigh around 900 kg (1,984 pounds)
+2. Male walruses can reach 3 – 3.5 meters long (9.84 – 11.48 feet) and weigh up to1,200 kg (2,645 pounds), while females usually grow to 2.5 meters long (8.2 feet) and weigh around 900 kg (1,984 pounds).

-- Calves are born weighing about 85 kg (187 pounds) and are approximately 1.3 meters long (4.26 feet)
+3. Walrus calves are born weighing about 85 kg (187 pounds) and are approximately 1.3 meters long (4.26 feet).

-- Walruses can eat as many as 3,000 – 6,000 clams in one feeding session
+5. Walruses can eat as many as 3,000 – 6,000 clams in one feeding session.